Vegetarian's Japan Guide

 Sumimasen, taxi ni 〇〇 nin de isshoni noritaidesuga, jumbo taxi wo yonde moraemasuka?

 Excuse me, we have 〇〇 people, and we want to ride a taxi together.
-Could you please assist us to get a jumbo taxi?
+Could you please assist us in getting a jumbo taxi?

-Whether to Tip the Taxi Driver in Japan When You Have a Many Suitcases
+Whether to Tip the Taxi Driver in Japan When You Have Many Suitcases

 If you have many suitcases, let the taxi driver know.
-He will most likely help you to move your belongings into the trunk.
-While Japan doesn’t have a tipping culture, you can give him a small tip or ask him to keep the changes if there are any to show your appreciation.
+He will most likely help you move your belongings onto the trunk.
+While Japan doesn’t have a tipping culture, you can give him a small tip or ask him to keep the change if there is any to show your appreciation.

 Please Enter the Taxi First If You Are the Person Who Will Pay

-To save time for your group and the taxi driver, it is best for the person who will pay for the ride to sit in the assistant seat or board the taxi first.
-This way, other people can get out of the taxi while you pay.
+To save time for your group and taxi driver, it is best for the person who will be paying for the ride to sit in the assistant seat or if they board the taxi first.
+This way, other people can get out of the taxi first while you pay.

 Before leaving the taxi, remember to check that nothing is left behind.